 The Bolt averages around 240 miles per charge.
 That’s not very much if your routes involve intercity or long-distance travel.
-But last-mile or neighborhood couriers should be able to do a day’s delivery on one charge.
+But last-mile or neighborhood couriers should be able to do a day’s delivery through city traffic on one charge.

 Used Chevy Bolt EVs are plentiful online and in person.
-They often sell for under $16,000.
+These electric cars often sell for under $16,000.